 After thinking about this for a while, I decided to grow four different types of vegetables.
 These would be a herb, a leafy vegetable, a fruit vegetable, and a root vegetable.

-Growing these vegetables would give me a different learning experience that I could later use to grow even more types.
+Growing these vegetables would give me a unique learning experience that I could later use to grow even more types.

 And this would also give the feeling of growing a mini vegetable garden even if it will just contain four vegetables.